sueyang035/Neutral-Network/README.md

 #### Week Five
 Convolutional Neural Networks
 Deepen understanding of Convolutional Neural Networks (CNNs) by building and training one using Python and NumPy
+#### Week Six
+Implementing two different neural network architectures: ResNet and U-Net.
+These architectures are widely used in computer vision for tasks like image classification(ResNet) and semantic segmentation (U-Net).